 What do you have for breakfast?

-Banana – I tend to skip it because I’ve already started work and once I’ve got going I find it annoying to stop for food breaks.
+Banana – I tend to skip breakfast because I’ve already started work and once I’ve got going I find it annoying to stop for food breaks.

 How do you keep yourself organised?

 Tell us how you structure your day.
 What time do you finish work?

 When I have cleared my inbox.
 I break from work when the kids get home from school, dinner, bed routine, etc